tlc033/n8n-installer/README.md

 and [Information Extractor](https://docs.n8n.io/integrations/builtin/cluster-nodes/root-nodes/n8n-nodes-langchain.information-extractor/)
 nodes.
 Remember to use Qdrant or Supabase as your vector store.
 If you wish to use language models, you can configure the n8n instance, assuming you have an LLM instance running separately.

-> [!NOTE]
-> This starter kit is designed to help you get started with
-> workflows.
-While it's not fully optimized for production environments, it
-> This installer is designed to help you get started quickly with n8n and related tools.
-While it's not fully optimized for production environments, it
-> combines robust components that work well together for proof-of-concept
-> projects.
-You can customize it to meet your specific needs

 ## Upgrading

 To update all containers to their latest versions (n8n, Open WebUI, etc.), run these commands: